 The Boys in the Band was adapted as a film in 1970, directed by William Friedkin.
 We can look forward to a 2020 film version on Netflix, starring the main actors from the 2018 Broadway production: Jim Parsons, Zachary Quinto, Matt Bomer and Andrew Rannells.
 Director and adapter is Joe Mantello, who directed the Broadway version.

-The Boys in the Band continues at Windy City Playhouse, 3014 W. Irving Park Rd., through April 19.
+The Boys in the Band at Windy City Playhouse, 3014 W. Irving Park Rd., has been extended through May 17.
 Tickets are $75-$95 (including cocktails and snacks during the show) for performances Wednesday-Sunday; there are two shows on weekend days.
 Running time is 110 minutes with no intermission.

 An afterword.
 I wondered how gay men who would have been the age to be guests at that party would feel about the play today.
 I asked a friend who saw the play how it affected him and he sent me this interesting and heartfelt response.